 This junction was also a point on the old cattle droving road from the Welsh hills to London.
 This track runs down from Brownhills, through Stonebridge, Berkswell, via Burton Green, then through Kenilworth, Chesford, and to London.

 In Medieval times the name Burton Green was confined to the area around Hob Lane and Moat Farm (shown left).

 A settlement seems to have been established here sometime before 1500.

 We know from Shakespeare, and many other sources, that beliefs in Witchcraft were common in England in Medieval times.
 There is some evidence of this at Burton Green.
 The principal road in old Burton Green was named Hob Lane.
 There is a also Hob Farm in Hob Lane.
 The 1841 Tithe Apportionment shows that one of the fields along Hob Lane was named Hob field.
 Hob was a familiar name for Robin Goodfellow, Puck, and the god of the witches.

 One of the cottages in Hob Lane (recently demolished) was named Hobgoblins.
 The Hobgoblin is the same character as the character represented by Puck in Shakespeare's play, A Midsummer Night's Dream.

-There is evidence, in the National Archives, that shows that, during the Victorian period, part of Hob Lane was named Witches Lane.
+During the Victorian period, part of Hob Lane was named Wiches Lane.

 The road name Cromwell Lane is modern and dates from the 1960s.
 There is more about the naming of Cromwell Lane further below.